A cumulative list of broadcasts, publications, public speaking engagements and residencies, with links to related resources

 Talk: Magazine Brighton, ‘Fear of the blank page to a mile of longhand: how to build a lasting artist’s practice’

 Feature: Oh Comely Magazine, ‘Laps in Longhand’.
 Commissioned essay on influences of ancient Japanese haiku writers such as Basho and Kenko in the Wild Patience project, with 5-page photo feature.

 Television: BBC1 South East Today.
 Profile of Wild Patience at Pells Pool by Robin Gibson, arts correspondent.

 Illustrated short story: Unpsychology Magazine, ‘The Weather House’.

-Reading: True Tales from the Old Hill (The Frogmore Press): ‘The End is No End’: My account of a birth, death and near-death opened this collection of ‘exceptional new life writing’.
+Reading: True Tales from the Old Hill (The Frogmore Press): ‘The End is No End’: Account of a birth, death and near-death, which opened this collection of ‘exceptional new life writing’.